codedavinci/favelas/README.md

 getAllNames(): string[]
 ```

-The Name of all favelas
+The name of all favelas

 ```js
 getFavelasByComplex(complex: string): Favela[]
 ```

-Returns all favelas that are part of the complex matched.
+it returns all favelas that are part of the complex matched.

 ```js
 getFavelasByZone(zone: Zone): Favela[]
 ```

-Returns all favelas by the zone.
+it returns all favelas by the zone.

 ```js
 getByNeighborhood(neighborhood: string): Favela[]
 ```

-Returns all favelas from the neighborhood passed.
+it returns all favelas from the neighborhood passed.

 ```js
 total(): number